sisl/GaussianFilters.jl/README.md

 `test` contains unit tests which can be run locally

+Also be sure to update the project UUID in `Project.toml`!

 ## Testing Locally

 It is possible to test the package and code locally before commiting the update